ailinzi/xianlinzi/Pooling-FAQ.md

 alexfp - keybase://chat/pooloperators#general/81
 Thank you @efishcent.
 I have one question regarding the pooling protocol.
 How Plot ID is dervied from /submitPartial data?

-altendky - keybase://chat/chia_network.public#pools/10726
-will pool plots have identifiable file names?  in general it would be handy to be able to specify a custom tag to be added to file names for tracking them...  --user-tag myid1234 or such.

 # Draft FAQ Items

 Important Keybase conversations captured that needs to be converted to FAQ items.
 All items below will be cleaned up, this is just a place to temporarily cut and paste conversations in Keybase as a place holder: